TallesSantosCUBoulder/PingPongLevitator/README.md

 ![image11-ezgif com-resize](https://github.com/user-attachments/assets/002b208c-c737-4310-9778-2a3293591285)

 _Figure 5: A GIF of the optimized PID controller with an added low-pass filter.
-While the system didn't use frequency in any capacity, the low-pass filter was able to not only ._
+While the system didn't use frequency in any capacity, the low-pass filter was able to not only take care of the steady-state errors from the system, but also helped in making a better controller overall._

 ## Conclusion